Pensions Essentials - October 2024

 BUDGET

-Although at first glance, the Budget did not deliver the radical changes to pensions tax relief that had been speculated, closer examination reveals some fairly fundamental changes in relation to inheritance tax on used DC funds and death benefits.
+Although at first glance, the Budget did not deliver the radical changes to pensions tax relief that had been speculated, closer examination reveals some fairly fundamental changes in relation to inheritance tax on unused DC funds and death benefits.

 Read more